WilmerLab/wilmerlab.github.io/_pages/people.md

     alt: "Brian Day"
     title: "Brian Day"
     excerpt: "*Graduate Student*<br>
-    **Brian in screening materials for electronic conductivity.**
+    **Brian in screening MOFs for electrical conductivity.**
     He received his B.S. degree in Chemical Engineering from Lehigh University in 2016 where he worked on synthesizing nanoporous films.
-He also worked on designing nanostructured electrodes for lithium metal batteries.
-Presently, he is investigating how to screen MOFs based on their electronic properties."
+Previously at Pitt, he worked on developing nanostructured electrodes for lithium-metal batteries.
+Presently, he is investigating MOFs for electrical conductivity, and continuing to design MOF-based electronic noses."
+alumni:
+  - image_path: /assets/img/people/AlecProfilePic.jpg
+    alt: "Alec Kaija"
+    title: "Alec Kaija"
+    excerpt: "*Graduate Student*<br>
+    **Alec investigated structure-property relationships for porous materials.**
+    He received a B.Sc. in Chemical Engineering and a B.A. in Spanish with a minor in Nuclear Engineering from the University of Rhode Island in 2014.
+During his PhD he investigated the structure-property relationships of porous materials for applications including high-pressure methane storage and carbon capture.
+Currently, Alec works at the Rand Corporation in Washington D.C.
+He is also a co-founder and Technical Adviser of [Aeronics, Inc](https://www.aeronicsinc.com/)."
+  - image_path: /assets/img/people/JennaProfilePic.jpg
+    alt: "Jenna Gustafson"
+    title: "Jenna Gustafson"
+    excerpt: "*Graduate Student*<br>
+    **Jenna developed a method for designing universal gas sensors (i.e., an *electronic noses*).**
+    She received her B.S. in Chemical Engineering from the University at Buffalo in 2014.
+She also spent a summer doing research at Stony Brook University, where she worked on synthesizing conductive polymers for energy storage applications.
+During her PhD, Jenna worked on designing a universal gas sensing array (i.e. an electronic nose) of MOFs.
+Now she works as a data scientist at CivicScience in Pittsburgh, PA."
   - image_path: /assets/img/people/MicheleneProfilePic.jpg
     alt: "Michelene Saliba"
     title: "Michelene Saliba"
     excerpt: "*Undergraduate Researcher*<br>
-    **Michelene is designing gas sensors for the detection of lung cancer biomarkers.**
+    **Michelene designed gas sensors for the detection of lung cancer biomarkers.**
     She is currently working towards a degree in Biology from Carlow University in Pittsburgh, PA."
-alumni:
   - image_path: /assets/img/people/SangsukProfilePic.png
     alt: "Sangsuk Lee"
     title: "Sangsuk Lee"
     excerpt: "*Research Intern*<br>
-    **Sangsuk is simulating thermal conductivity of breathing MOFs as a research intern in the Wilmer lab.** He received his B.S. degree and M.S. degree in Civil and Environmental Engineering from Korea University and Carnegie Mellon University, respectively.
+    **Sangsuk simulated thermal conductivity of breathing MOFs as a research intern in the Wilmer lab.** He received his B.S. degree and M.S. degree in Civil and Environmental Engineering from Korea University and Carnegie Mellon University, respectively.
 He ran experiments and data-driven models to investigate membrane permeability and selectivity with domestic and industrial wastewater.
 He will start a Ph.D. in Environmental Engineering at the University of Colorado-Boulder in Fall 2019, where he will be devoting to the development of advanced materials for water treatment."
   - image_path: /assets/img/people/KrishnaProfilePic.jpg
     alt: "Keerthi Krishna Gnanavel"
     title: "Keerthi Krishna Gnanavel"